austinbeckstead/MacroShare/README.md

       + When a user posts or interacts with a recipe, it appears in a gallery for all users.
   + React
       + Application will support a React framework

+## HTML deliverable
+  + HTML Pages: 6 HTML pages: for login, home, recipe gallery, viewing recipes, creating recipes, and a gallery of saved recipes
+  + HTML Tags:
+  + Links: Each page links Home, Gallery, and myRecipe pages have links to each other.
+The other pages have links to go back to the gallery.
+  + Text: Each recipe has text for instructions, ingredients, and nutritional content.
+  + Placeholder: The list of recipes is a placeholder to call JavaScript to populate the space with recipes, and links to view each recipe on a separate page.
+The edit recipes screen also has a placeholder for using a third party service to import an image.
+  + Images: There are images for each recipe on the explore and view recipe screens.
+  + Login: The index.html page is a placeholder for the login page.
+Username display on the My Recipes screen.
+  + Database data placeholder: Recipes on the explore and my recipes page represent data stored in the database.
+  + WebSocket data placeholder: Comments for recipes on the "View Recipe" screen will update in realtime using WebSocket data.